 You might see minimalism as a way to save the polar bear, to improve your finances, or to resist trends.
-At the end of the day, reasons can be manifold.
+Reasons vary.

-The main goal is to cultivate minimalist values and to align them with your personal consumption habits.
+The main goal is to cultivate minimalist values and to align them with your consumption habits.

 8 minimalist consumer habits to live mindfully

-On this basis, here are 8 minimalist consumer habits to help you develop a personal set of values.
+On this basis, here are eight minimalist consumer habits to help you develop a personal set of values.

 Make lists for different categories of goods

 Nutrition experts often underline the negative effects of an empty stomach inside a supermarket.
 In this vein, hungry people tend to buy a lot of excess food.
-Their purchases are driven by emotions – in essence: food cravings – not reason.
+Emotions — in essence: food cravings, not reason — drive their purchases.

 The same applies to other areas.
-If you wander into a tech store dreaming about the new iPhone XYZ, you’ll be inclined to purchase the item without thinking straight.
-This is where shopping lists come to fruition.
+If you wander into a tech store dreaming about the new iPhone XYZ, you’ll be more likely to purchase the item without thinking straight.
+That’s where shopping lists come to fruition.

 To counter this uncertainty, a “fashion inventory” list – containing a fixed number of different types of clothes – will keep your shopping impulses at bay.